Yoga and Eating Disorders: The Double Edged Sword

 Now at a healthy weight, Nora wants to give others the gift that changed her life, and is doing a 200-hour yoga teacher training.
 “For 10 years I tried to recover by myself,” she says.
 “The practice of yoga pretty much saved my life.
 I feel alive, I feel connected to others, I feel in union with my body and breath.
 I want others to have that—I have to share it.”

-This article was published in the October 2014 issue of Yoga Journal.
+This article was originally published in the October 2014 issue of Yoga Journal.